sahilcool-nsut/MongoDB-Stack-Tracing-Tool/README.md

 To install its dependencies, a requirements.txt file is provided

-To run the script, provide 2 required parameters as shown below\n
+To run the script, provide 2 required parameters as shown below

 Syntax: ./stackTraceTool.sh [-n 3 -I 0.5] [-c|N|h|t]
 options: